mosaicnetworks/monetcli/README.md

 -   Mac OS: `~/Library/MONET`
 -   Windows: `~/AppData/Roaming/MONET`

-In particular, this directory contains the following items:
+In particular, `monetcli` creates the following:

 -   **monetcli.toml**: where global options are specified.
 These values may be updated by `monetcli config` command.